Sore muscles sometimes make us doubt our ability to recover and maintain our training level:

 While a little physical exercise can be beneficial, training too hard can delay the recovery process.
 And stretching has been shown to be ineffective in reducing muscle soreness.
 Let's take a look at the different techniques available and their effects on muscle repair.

-These methods fall into 3 categories: physical, mechanical and other.
-To date, here is the state of scientific knowledge on the effectiveness of the various techniques.
+The methods are divided into three categories: physical, mechanical, and other.
+Here is the current state of scientific knowledge on the effectiveness of the various techniques.

 What is muscle soreness?